-Action Description Insert a new State in the StateMachine table You can insert a new State in the StateMachine table, using one of these methods: In the top left cell in the StateMachine table, move the cursor to the word State to display a + at the end of the word; click on the + to create a new State Right-click in the top left cell in the StateMachine table and select 'Add State' Right-click on an existing State cell in the StateMachine table and select: Add a Substate to a selected State Entry, Exit and Terminate elements.
-To add a Substate to a selected State, right-click on the required State cell in the StateMachine table, and select 'Add Substate'; Enterprise Architect adds the Substate to the State.
-If the selected State does not allow a Substate, the 'Add Substate' option is grayed out.
-You can also drag one existing State over another; if the second State allows Substates, the dragged State then becomes its Substate.
-Similarly, you can change the parent State of a Substate by dragging the Substate from the original parent State to a different State.
-Remove the parent relation of a Substate and make it a separate State To remove the parent relation of a Substate and make it a separate State, right-click on the Substate in the StateMachine table and select 'Remove Parent Relation'; the Substate cell becomes a State cell.
-You can also drag and drop the Substate onto the top left cell of the StateMachine table; the dragged Substate again becomes a State cell.
+Action Description Insert a new State in the StateMachine table You can insert a new State in the StateMachine table, using one of these methods: 1.
+In the top left cell in the StateMachine table, move the cursor to the word State to display a + at the end of the word; click on the + to create a new State 2.
+Right-click in the top left cell in the StateMachine table and select 'Add State' 3.
+Right-click on an existing State cell in the StateMachine table and select: - 'Insert New State Before' to insert a new State before the current State, or - 'Insert New State After' to insert a new State after the current State 4.
+Click on an existing State cell in the StateMachine table, and press the Insert key to create and insert a new